The following is something that another piano teacher wrote to her students. We have modified it where necessary.

 Group classes are a fun and interactive way for students to learn to play an instrument.
 It is easier for some students to learn in a group for a few reasons: they are motivated to learn at the same pace as their peers, if they do not understand a concept, they can watch how some on else does it, and the class is filled with fun games that teach skills.

-Our classes are led by a skilled instructor and a qualified assistant to make sure students receive the proper attention.
-Group classes are offered at our studio and at Dovercourt Recreational Facility.
+Our classes are led by a skilled instructor, to make sure students receive lessons catered to their age and ability.
+Group classes are offered at our studio location (884 Byron Avenue).

 Groups will be made up of students close in age and technical ability.